tanfwong/rfsoc4x2/vitis_adc_platform.md

      - `Display Name:` Change as wish.
      - `Description:` Change as wish.
      - **Leave `Linux Rootfs:` and `Sysroot Directory:` empty**.
- - Build the platform by click the :hammer: button.
+ - Build the platform by click the :hammer: button on the tool bar.
    After the build, the built Vitis platform is in `~/workspace/rfsoc_adc_vitis_platform/export/rfsoc_adc_vitis_platform`.
  - Fix the `linux.bif` file:
    - Select and open the `rfsoc_adc_vitis_platform/export/rfsoc_adc_vitis_platform/sw/rfsoc_adc_vitis_platform/boot/linux.bif` file from the **<em>Explorer</em>**.